dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/providing_support_to_respondents.md

 If you don't want to have to go through a manual approval process every time a respondent wants to edit their submission, Screendoor lets you automatically approve any changes the respondent makes.

 Go to your project's Settings page.
-Under &ldquo;General settings&rdquo;, check &ldquo;Allow edits automatically&rdquo; to automatically grant respondents permission to edit, and &ldquo;Approve edits automatically&rdquo; to automatically approve any changes your respondents make.
+Under &ldquo;General settings&rdquo;, you can automatically grant respondents the permission to edit, as well as automatically approve a respondent's changes.

 ![Automatically approving edits made by respondents.](../images/edits_8.png)